mehmetafsar510/jenkins-k8s-cluster-creation-with-terraform-and-ansible/README.md

 ## Outline

+- Part 1 - Installing Plugins

-- Part 1 - Install Terraform, Ansible and Kubectl on AWS EC2
+- Part 2 - Install Terraform, Ansible and Kubectl on AWS EC2

-- Part 2 - Create the infrastructure with Terraform
+- Part 3 - Create the infrastructure with Terraform

-- Part 3 - Configure the infrastructure with Ansible
+- Part 4 - Configure the infrastructure with Ansible

-- Part 4 - Deploy a Sample Applications
+- Part 5 - Deploy a Sample Applications

+## Part 1 - Installing Plugins

+- Open your Jenkins dashboard and navigate to `Manage Jenkins` >> `Manage Plugins` >> `Available` tab

+- Search and select `GitHub Integration, Pipeline:GitHub, Pipeline: AWS Steps, Docker, Docker Pipeline, SSH Agent Plugin, Cloudbees AWS Credentials` plugins, then click to `Install without restart`.
+Note: No need to install the other `Git plugin` which is already installed can be seen under `Installed` tab.

-## Part 1 - Install Terraform, Ansible and Kubectl on AWS EC2
+## Part 2 - Install Terraform, Ansible and Kubectl on AWS EC2

 - Launch an AWS EC2 (t2.micro) on Amazon Linux 2 AMI with security group allowing SSH.